RT::System is a simple global object used as a focal point for things that are system-wide.

 In the future, there will probably be other API goodness encapsulated here.

-Returns a hashref of available rights for this object.
+Returns a hash of available rights for this object.
 The keys are the right names and the values are a description of what the rights do.

 Returns a hashref where the keys are rights for this type of object and the values are the category (General, Staff, Admin) the right falls into.